-How do I respond to a subject access request using Tap?
+How do I respond to a subject access request using Tapmydata?

-5. Once you have submitted your response, you will be able to see a history of your responses at the bottom of the screen.
-This provides a nice audit trail of your interactions with the subject.
+5. All responses will be sent straight to the subject's device using end-to-end encryption.
+When you have submitted your response you will be able to see a record of all your responses.
+This provides an audit trail of all your interactions with the individual.

 We do not collect any of this information.
 All responses will be sent straight to the subject's device using end-to-end encryption.